1Bishop/articles/clj06s3mu014fl4nv8q3g04ta.md

 ---

-If this article was interesting to you and would like to learn more please let me know with a like and comment with any questions or topics you would like for me to cover next! 😊
+If you found this article interesting and would like to learn more, please let me know by giving it a like ♥️ and leaving a comment 💬 with any questions or topics you'd like me to cover next in this "Building a World Class Security Operations" series! 😊

 ![](https://media.giphy.com/media/PlLanl8Bzcvr14IfjJ/giphy.gif align="center")